-When you start Impress, the Presentation Wizard appears (Figure 154).Under Type, choose one of the options.
+When you start Impress, the Presentation Wizard may appear (Figure 154).

+In step 1, under Type, choose one of the options.
 These options are covered in the Impress Guide.

 Empty presentation creates a blank presentation.

 From template uses a template design already created as the basis for a new presentation.
 The wizard changes to show a list of available templates.
 Choose the template you want.